hirnlego/repetita-versio/README.md

 - cw > end of the buffer.

 **Tone:** Applies a resonant filter to the feedback path.
-The default type is band-pass, but it can be changed to low-pass or high-pass in *global mode* (see below).
+The default type is band-pass, but it can be changed to low-pass or high-pass in *settings page* (see below).
 When the looper is frozen some of this filtered signal is mixed with the wet signal that goes directly to the output.
 The resonance amount depends on the decay amount (the higher the decay the lower the resonance):